actions/dependency-review-action/README.md

       - name: 'Checkout Repository'
         uses: actions/checkout@v3
       - name: 'Dependency Review'
-        uses: actions/dependency-review-action@v1
+        uses: actions/dependency-review-action@v2
 ```

-Please keep in mind that you need a GitHub Advanced Security license if you're running this Action on private repos.
+Please keep in mind that you need a GitHub Advanced Security license if you're running this action on private repos.

 ## Configuration
-You can pass additional options to Dependency Review
+You can pass additional options to the Dependency Review
 Action using your workflow file.
 Here's an example workflow with
 all the possible configurations: